Powered by MOMENTUM MEDIA

 Is AUKUS cactus anyway?

-The shadow of a possible free speech brouhaha that could have implications for the US defence relationship comes as former foreign minister and New South Wales premier Bob Carr weighed in with his own opinions on the future of the AUKUS relationship.
+The shadow of a possible free speech brouhaha that could have implications for the US defence relationship comes as former foreign minister and NSW premier Bob Carr weighed in on the future of the AUKUS relationship.

-“In fact,” Carr opined, “scepticism about it is more widespread than is being admitted publicly in Canberra security circles and elsewhere.”
+“In fact,” Carr said, “scepticism about it is more widespread than is being admitted publicly in Canberra security circles and elsewhere”.

-Predicting the future of AUKUS becomes even harder given President-elect Trump’s pick for Secretary of Defence.
-The current SecDef, Lloyd J. Austin, has been glowing in his support for the alliance.
+Predicting the future of AUKUS becomes even harder given President-elect Trump’s pick for secretary of defence.
+The current US secretary of defence, Lloyd J Austin, has been glowing in his support for the alliance.

 Speaking in London during a meeting with his Australian and UK counterparts in September, Austin spoke of the “extraordinary strength of our AUKUS partnership” and spoke of the importance of “ensuring that Australia has a sovereign nuclear-powered submarine capability”.